laserpants/trombone/docs/middleware.rst

 Middleware
 ==========

-Middlewares are server components which provide some additional functionality and can be enabled at run-time and configured to suit specific needs.
+Middlewares are server components which provide some additional functionality.
+They can be enabled at run-time and configured to suit specific needs.
 With exception of file serving, middlewares are disabled by default.
 See respective section for details on how configuration works for a specific component.

 Available components
 --------------------